Illunix/Peon/README.md

 # Peon
 ## Motivation
-Lookuping for a file ids of model is very boring, Peon gives solutions to do it quickly and mostly without user intervention.
+Lookuping for a file ids of model is very boring, Peon gives solutions to do it quickly and mostly without user interaction.

 ## What can it do
 Current features: